 The innovative business solution: AI algorithms

-On this note, we can start peppering in parts of the innovative business solution we’re leading up to.
-First, we’ve seen that companies need to turn to innovative technology that can help them keep up with and even exceed the accelerating pace of innovation.
+First, we’ve seen that companies need to turn to innovative technology that can help them keep up with and even exceed the growing pace of market trends.

 Our massive database includes information about various investment opportunities, including startups.
-The featured AI algorithms are able to go through these huge amounts of data and provide more than search results to users - rather, it provides reliable insights.
+The featured AI algorithms are able to go through these huge mounds of data and provide more than search results to users - rather, it provides reliable and actionable insights.

-In fact, the AI-powered platform is the most effective way to identify innovative business solutions because it provides users with custom insights, matches the most relevant results to search specifications, offers industry updates and various tools to track companies or industries, and allows users to request bespoke content.
-Let’s slow down and see how the AI algorithms work and how they help businesses identify industry trends and lead the way to innovation.
+In fact, our AI-powered platform is the most effective way to identify innovative business solutions because it provides users with custom insights, matches the most relevant results to search specifications, offers industry updates and various tools to track companies or industries, and allows users to request bespoke content.
+Let’s slow down and see how the AI algorithm works and how it can help businesses identify innovative industry trends.

 How AI algorithms work to identify industry trends: cognitive AI insights

 The type of AI algorithms used by the Valuer engine is known as cognitive insight projects.
-AI algorithms go through vast amounts of data, identify patterns, and interpret their meaning - thus the adjective cognitive in cognitive insights.
+AI algorithms go through vast amounts of data, identify patterns, and interpret their meaning - thus the adjective cognitive.

 Thomas H. Davenport and Rajeev Ronanki at the Harvard Business Review categorize this type of AI algorithms as “analytics on steroids” - so do with that what you will.
-As you can see, due to the nature of the work required on the part of AI insights - going through vast amounts of data and returning custom insights - they are not considered a threat to human jobs and are rather there to complement them.
+As you can see, due to the nature of the work required on the part of AI insights - going through vast amounts of data and returning custom insights.

-An instance of cognitive AI insights at work would be Amazon’s innovative AI engine that, for starters, makes bespoke recommendations to customers.
+An instance of cognitive AI insights at work would be Amazon’s innovative AI engine that makes bespoke recommendations to customers.
 But the company is so confident in the AI algorithm’s accuracy, that they plan to start shipping products to customers before they’ve even ordered them using predictive analytics.
 Crazy, right?
 While no one should be learning from this company’s treatment of workers etc., at least their use of AI insights is, shall we say, an example of cutting-edge technology put to use.

 What would take an army of people combing through throngs of content is delegated to an AI-powered database - like Valuer.
-In the end, this tool becomes a key player in identifying new industry trends and can make research much more fun and easy for your innovation department.
+In the end, this tool has become a key player in identifying new industry trends and can make research much more fun and easy for your innovation department.